Udayan Shalini Fellowship

 Udayan Shalini Fellowship Program (USF)

-The Udayan Shalini Fellowship ignites a spark in young women to pursue higher education and develop employability skills, thereby strengthening their families.
+The Udayan Shalini Fellowship ignites ambition in young women, empowering them to pursue higher education, build employability skills, and uplift their families.

-The Fellowship, established in 2002, aims to empower girls with a passion for learning and education.
-The fellowship focuses on providing financial assistance, personalized mentoring, life skills training, employability skills development, and instilling social responsibility.
-Collaborating with dedicated individuals, the program relies on voluntary chapter convenors to unlock funding and mentoring opportunities for the girls, known as Shalinis.
+Established in 2002, the Fellowship targets girls passionate about learning and provides financial aid, personalised mentoring, life skills training, employability development, and a strong sense of social responsibility.
+It relies on voluntary chapter convenors and dedicated collaborators to secure funding and mentorship opportunities for these girls, known as Shalinis.

 Program Features